 I like to keep a basket under my desk for anything I might need to briefly reference while working, such as brand catalogs.
 I also have a stack of cigar boxes, purchased secondhand, that are great for storing notecards, thank you cards, etc. Lastly, I have a bin where I store artwork and pictures from the kids, which will eventually move into a filing cabinet or box in the basement, organized by season or year.
 Once a month I go through what I’ve collected and empty specific bins and baskets that need to be sorted.

 I love having file folders that are super sturdy and look good on my desk.
 Having these on hand makes it easy to file things quickly at the end of each week.

 My desktop computer is on a stand that also has a place for storage, which is really nice for storing things that may otherwise become clutter, like miscellaneous notes or AirPods.
 This one is similar to the stand I have!

-Whether its a hard call or you’re feeling depleted from a long day, taking a moment to reset without having to leave the office is helpful.
-I like to keep a brush, lipstick, relief cream, and face and body oil (among other things…the selection tends to rotate!) at my desk, to freshen up before a Zoom call or reset throughout the day.
+Whether it’s a hard call or you’re feeling depleted from a long day, taking a moment to reset without having to leave the office is helpful.
+I like to keep a brush and lipstick (among other things… the selection tends to rotate!) at my desk, to freshen up before a Zoom call or reset throughout the day.
 I call them micro acts of self-care and they really do help.

 It’s also helpful for me to have separate areas for different parts of my workflow, and to break up the minutiae of the day.
 The daybed is where I’ll take a break or check in on what tasks need to get done, the seating area by the window is my art and creation spot, and my desk is for focused work.
 You can create these separate areas for yourself in your own home—again, even if it’s simply assigning different seats or rooms for certain tasks.